Garokk: Creation

+"So, the Petrified Man clearly is similar to elements in the later Burroughs Tarzan novels where he'd have some kind of weird character that Tarzan would encounter.
+And Tongah was like a combination of Tarzan's native buddies that he would occasionally have.
+And it was also reference to one of my favorite series from Gold Key Comics Turok, Son of Stone.
+And so, Turok...
+Tongah... there was an element of that."

 Fictional character biography

 Garokk was originally a sailor from Great Britain, whose ship, the H.M.S.
 Drake, crashed on the shores of Antarctica during the 15th century.
 The sailor was swept overboard and taken by a warm stream to the Savage Land.
 Wandering the Savage Land, the sailor entered the lands of the Sun People, who worshipped the Sun god Garokk.
 The sailor found a statue of Garokk with a cup beneath it.
 Thirsty, the sailor drank from the cup, but was chased off by the Sun People.
-The sailor escaped and managed to return to the Kingdom of England, but found that he had become immortal after drinking the potion.
+The sailor escaped to the Kingdom of England, but found that he had become immortal after drinking the potion.
 Over time, the sailor's body became a living, organic, stone-like substance until he looked identical to the statue of Garokk.
-Nearly five centuries after he had left, the sailor returned to the Savage Land and discovered that the Sun People believed that their god would return and their high priestess Zaladane waged war as a form of worship to him.
-The sailor, now known as the Petrified Man encountered Ka-Zar and related his story to Ka-Zar.
-The Petrified Man allied himself with Ka-Zar and journeyed with him to the Savage Land to prevent his worshippers from waging war there.
-The Petrified Man gained energy powers, and transformed into pure energy.
-The Petrified Man managed to stop Zaladane and her people by dissolving their weapons, and then returned to his physical form.
-However, the Petrified Man then went mad and believed himself to be Garokk himself.
-Garokk sought to destroy all life on Earth to bring about peace, and he and Ka-Zar fought each other.
-On Zaladane's instructions, Ka-Zar lured him inside an underground pool which turned Garokk human and mortal again.
-His age caught up with him rapidly and he died shortly afterwards.
-As he died of extreme old age, he recovered his sanity and then his corpse turned to ash.